Blue Cat Audio - Software Made by Musicians for Musicians

 • Copy/paste the envelopes to the destination track.

-If you have issues performing the above tasks in your host application, please visit our website and check our step by step tutorials: http://www.bluecataudio.com/Tutorials/
+If you have issues performing the above tasks in your host application, please visit our website and check our step by step tutorials.

-Note: in this mode, the output limiter is not in use.
+Note: in this mode, the output limiter is not used either.

-The usage of MIDI or automation for side chaining in Blue Cat's Dynamics lets you extend the traditional usage of side chaining: you can control any parameter of any automatable or MIDI controllable effect.
-As a result, you can use the dynamics response of a track to control any kind of effect on any other track.
+The ability to use MIDI or automation for side chaining in Blue Cat's Dynamics lets you extend the traditional usage of side chaining: you can control any parameter of any automatable or MIDI controllable effect, not just gain!

-If your host supports it, it is also possible to control MIDI hardware with the plugin: for example you can control the dynamics of an external synth with a track in your digital audio workstation.
+By the way, if your host application supports it, it is also possible to control MIDI hardware with the plug-in: for example you can control the dynamics of an external hardware synth with a track inside your Digital Audio Workstation (DAW).

 Tips & Tricks